-While western society places a lot of emphasis on balls-to-the-wall yoga, with power yoga, Ashtanga yoga, Bikram yoga and Why You Should Try Restorative Yoga? other practices, which can often lead to strain and fatigue when not practiced mindfully, restorative yoga is often overlooked as a vital part of a well-rounded yoga practice.
+While western society places a lot of emphasis on balls-to-the-wall yoga, with power yoga, Ashtanga yoga, Bikram yoga and other practices, which can often lead to strain and fatigue when not practiced mindfully, restorative yoga is often overlooked as a vital part of a well-rounded yoga practice.
 It isn’t surprising that some restorative classes are often filled with older populations or people who are recovering from injuries.
 The truth of the matter, though, is that restorative yoga isn’t just for those with minimal mobility and who are too old to move so vigorously.
 Following are three important aspects of restorative yoga that are often overlooked:

 In More Cardiovascular Yoga ‘Workouts’ True Yoga is Never Really Accessed